Kopeshwar Temple: The Legend

-It is believed that Daksha, who did not like his youngest daughter Sati marrying Lord Shiva, conducted a Yagna to which he did not invite the couple.
+It is believed that Daksha, who did not like his youngest daughter Sati marrying Shiva, conducted a Yagna to which he did not invite the couple.
 Sati visited her father's house on Shiva's Nandi to confront her father.
 Dakhsa insulted her in front of the guests present at the Yagna.
-Unable to bear any further insults, Sati jumped in the fire of Yagna and immolated herself.
-When Lord Shiva came to know about it he was infuriated.
+Unable to bear any further insults, Sati jumped in the fire of Yagna and self-immolated.
+When Shiva learned of it, he was infuriated.
 He punished Daksha by severing his head.
-Lord Vishnu pacified Shiva whereupon he restored Daksha's head but with a goat's head.
-The furious Shiva was brought to this place by Lord Vishnu to calm him down.
+Vishnu pacified Shiva whereupon he restored Daksha's head but with a goat's head.
+The furious Shiva was brought to this place by Vishnu to calm him down.
 Hence the temple got its unusual name as Kopeshwar (wrathful god).
-This explains why Lord Vishnu is in the temple in the form of a ling along with Shivling and Nandi is not seen in this temple as Sati rode on the Nandi while visiting her parents' home.
+This explains why Vishnu is in the temple in the form of a ling along with Shivling and Nandi is not seen in this temple as Sati rode on the Nandi while visiting her parents' home.

 History

-The present temple was built by Shilahara kings who were native to Karnataka.
+The present temple was built by Shilahara kings who were native to Maharashtra.
 They were feudatories of Rashtrakuta.
 Apart from the legend, the name might have originated from the ancient name of the town, which was "Koppam".
 The town witnessed two major battles.
 The first one took place in 1058 CE between Chalukya king Ahavamalla and Chola king Rajendra.
 The Chola king Rajadhiraja was killed during the battle, and the coronation of the second king, Rajendra Chola took place right on the battlefield.

 The second battle took place between Shilahara king Bhoj-II and Devagiri Yadav king Singhan-II, during which king Bhoj-II was captured by Yadavas and was kept captive on the fort of Panhala.
 This event is recorded in the 1213 CE inscription near the south entrance of the temple.
 This battle brought the rule of the Kolhapur branch of Shilaharas to end.

 There are about a dozen inscriptions on the inside and outside of this temple, out of which only a couple of inscriptions are in good condition now.
 These inscriptions reveal the names of few kings and their officers.
 All these inscriptions except one are in Kannada language and script.
 The only Devanagari inscription in Sanskrit language is by Singhan-II and is located on the outer wall near South entrance of the temple.